notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 ## What is it?
-Reinforcement learning (or RL) solves a very specific problem: figuring out how to act so that you get the most reward.
-Both the acting bit and the reward bit are important components that make RL a "good" approach to solve a problem.
+Reinforcement learning (or RL) solves a very specific problem: figuring out how to act over time, so that you get the most long term reward.
+Both these sequences of actions and the reward bit are important components that make RL a "good" approach to solve a problem.

 For example, this is perfect if you're a Roomba who is trying to get home (the only reward you get is if you